produdez/iot-project-nodejs/README.md

 - For server, we work mostly with console actually
 - All the setup and ada/firebase listen is loged to console so read console for more detail!

+Update 31/5

+- Set the global.UPLOAD_FAKE_DATA_TO_ADA to true to send fake data

 ## Current progress

 Currently, the server will